I KEY TERMS

 Tribal gaming falls under the Indian Gaming Regulatory Act of 1988 (IGRA).
 The IGRA grants federally recognised Native American tribes the:

-...exclusive right to regulate gaming activity on Indian lands if the gaming activity is not specifically prohibited by Federal law and is conducted within a state which does not, as a matter of criminal law and public policy, prohibit such gaming activity.24
+exclusive right to regulate gaming activity on Indian lands if the gaming activity is not specifically prohibited by Federal law and is conducted within a state which does not, as a matter of criminal law and public policy, prohibit such gaming activity.26

-Tribal–state compacts may contain provisions relating to the applicability of the state’s criminal and civil laws to the licensing process, the allocation of criminal and civil jurisdiction between the state and tribal lands, comparable taxation provisions for the tribal gaming activity and standards related to licensing and operation of gaming activities.27
+Tribal–state compacts may contain provisions relating to the applicability of the state's criminal and civil laws to the licensing process, the allocation of criminal and civil jurisdiction between the state and tribal lands, comparable taxation provisions for the tribal gaming activity, and standards related to the licensing and operation of gaming activities.29

-By some accounts, tribal gaming accounts for approximately one-third of total lawful commercial and tribal gambling in the United States.29
+By some accounts, tribal gaming accounts for approximately one-third of total lawful commercial and tribal gambling in the United States.31 However, many tribes do not derive substantial (or any) revenue from tribal gambling, meaning the revenue derived from tribal gambling is concentrated in a relatively small number of tribes.32

 Interstate Horseracing Act